Delivery Method: Onsite

-- Learn to analyze and scope the area of analysis to clarify the level and complexity of the business analysis effort needed for the project.
+- Scope and analyze the area of analysis to clarify the complexity of the business analysis effort

-- Learn what is an excellent requirement and the difference between business and functional requirements.
+- Define an excellent requirement and the difference between business and functional requirements.

 - Learn the four core components necessary to analyze a business area.

 - Be introduced to the most commonly used analysis techniques.

 - Discuss alternatives for traceability of requirements.

 - Plan an approach for analyzing, categorizing, and managing requirements.
 Determine the level of formality required and consider options for documenting and packaging requirements based on project type, priorities, and risks.

 - Identify techniques and documentation options appropriate for the various software development approaches and project types (COTS, maintenance, business process improvement, new development, etc).

 - Understand how validating requirements impacts the project and the components of software testing.

 - Review business analysis requirements to improve the quality of your deliverables.